robbyhecht/virtual-agent/README.md

 If you don't have json-server you'll also need to run npm install -g json-server to install it globally.
 Rename api/db.json to api/database.json

+To run json-server in the terminal... from the api folder, run: json-server -p 5002 -w database.json

 In the project directory, run:

 ### `npm start`